VA Disability for Rheumatoid Arthritis

 The VA’s requirements for rheumatoid arthritis disability benefits may be different from how other organizations rate or classify this health condition.

 In addition to rheumatoid arthritis, some veterans have other service-related illnesses or injuries.
+Rheumatoid arthritis can also be a risk factor for other conditions, such as carpal tunnel.
 In those cases, the VA considers all service-connected conditions to calculate a combined disability rating.
 A combined VA disability rating cannot exceed 100% because a person cannot be more than 100% able-bodied.

 COMMON CAUSES OF SERVICE-RELATED RHEUMATOID ARTHRITIS